What the latest science and technology says about one of our greatest challenges

 - and over a billion living less than 10 metres below tide level.

-These people and the infrastructure that supports them are in the path of storm surges (which are already causing catastrophic conditions and loss of life) and rising sea levels.
+These people and the infrastructure that supports them are in the path of storm surges (which already cause catastrophic conditions and loss of life) and rising sea levels.

 For Australia, the equivalent numbers are 240,000; 750,000; 2.4 million and 3.9 million people respectively.
 And these population numbers are increasing in both the developed and the developing world as more people move towards the coast and coastal megacities.